“I always like to tell my customers”…

 Where Moissanite Comes From

-While moissanite looks and behaves like the famous diamond, not many know it is more brilliant than diamond.
+While moissanite looks and behaves like a famous diamond, not many know it is more brilliant than a diamond.
 That’s because moissanite reflects more light.
-This clever gem can also stay brilliant for longer as its surface attracts less grime and dirt than diamond.
+This clever gem can also stay brilliant for longer as its surface attracts less grime and dirt than a diamond.
 So it sparkles for much longer between cleans.

 ● This gem can be cast in place more precisely, which produces exact-fit designs.

-● Repairing your moissanite jewellery is easy and will not damage it the jewels.
+● Repairing your moissanite jewellery is easy and will not damage the jewels.

 ● Gems can survive extreme temperatures like fire.